A bit about me

 Hello, I’m Eula Lys (pronounced “oi-lah leese”).

 I’m a therapist because I believe in the healing strength of being with: Being with our feelings, our present moment experience, and each other.
 So often, we walk through life feeling alone and disconnected.
-Therapy is a place for you to unfold and expand into a life that feels more authentic and spacious, a place for you to experience connection and transformation.
+Therapy is a place for you to feel and experience change, and to not be alone in navigating the hard and scary parts.

 I have experience in advocacy, social work and animal welfare.
 Prior to becoming a therapist, I spent years working as a humane dog trainer, and still love working with and rescuing fearful, senior dogs.